I have spent a lot of time thinking about cars, dreaming about cars and, in fact, working on cars. My hands and pockets bear the scars.

 It was the 1800, twin carb motor – lovely to drive but a beast to maintain.
 The motor never ran well and I could never tune it properly.
 Eventually I sold it as a non-runner.

-At the same time as the white Kombi I had a motor bike, a Honda CM400T which I used for daily transport.
-When I needed the Kombi I fetched it from the parking lot behind the Edward Hotel at the beach front.
+At the same time as the white Kombi I had a motor bike, a new 1982 Honda CM400T which I used for daily transport (cost R2400).
+When I needed the Kombi I fetched it from the parking lot behind the Edward Hotel at the Durban beach front.
 The year was about 1982 and I could safely leave an unattended vehicle the entire week and fully expect it to be there when I arrived.
 The same applied to the motor bike.
 I left it for the weekend and when I returned it was always there.
 Nowadays I feel apprehensive about parking there never mind leaving a car for days.

 Although I suffered on cold, wet nights, caught bronchitis more times than I cared for, the joys of a bike made up for the painful aspects.
 There was nothing like purring along the road on a balmy summer night, smelling the aromas and feeling the temperature change as you descended a hill.
 I was very attached to my bike and even took it on a long ride to Bulawayo, Zimbabwe, together with my brother, Anthony.
 Neither of us had a bike license and we were stopped and threatened with arrest by cops at Warmbaths.
 I also baked my hands with sunburn, thinking it was too hot for gloves, and my hands never really recovered from that trauma.

 When the excitement of riding the motor-bike was outweighed by the daily trial of getting wet, cold and generally over-exposed, I began to hunt for a car.
-I was seduced by the practical magnificence of a station wagon in the eminently fitting shape of a Toyota.
-It was a Cressida GL which had already done 115000 kilometers but I took the risk and was rewarded by more than a 100000 additional kilometers of fault-free motoring, coupled with the most silent engine I have ever not heard – the 18R.
+I was seduced by the practical magnificence of a station wagon in the eminently fitting shape of a 1982 Toyota Cressida GL which had already done 115000 kilometers but I took the risk and was rewarded by more than a 100000 additional kilometers of fault-free motoring, coupled with the most silent engine I have ever not heard – the 18R.
+It cost about R12000.

 Boring cars designed by committees I hear you say?
-I owned 3 Toyotas – two Cressidas and a Camry – and in the 400000 kilometers I drove in them .
+I owned 3 Toyotas – two Cressidas and a Camry – and in the 400000 kilometers I drove in them , there were very few mechanical problems.
 Not exciting cars perhaps but I will never forget the sheer magic of that first drive in the Cressida as the moon was rising.

-My partner desired an little Fiat 850 so we bought it together.
+Hazel desired an little Fiat 850 so we bought it together.
 Little did I know that the engine had been assembled after a service with the timing chain on the wrong way and so I spent many fruitless hours trying to tune it.
 When it was running it was quite an amazing little car.
 But when it was not running well a friend christened her Fiatsco.
+She would boil at the slightest provocation and so I would just grind my teeth and listen to the violent boiling sounds coming from the rear.
+Only when I spotted wear marks in the crankcase did I see that the timing chain was on the wrong way round which was throwing the little weights in the chain against the case.

-The next Toyota I bought was a Cressida 2.4 GL station wagon.
+The next Toyota I bought was a 1983 Cressida 2.4 GL station wagon.
+I think it was in the region of R24000.

 Every now and then I succumb to a longing for the rugged, all-purpose chuck things in the back and ride anywhere kind of feeling when looking for a car.